smizell/hyperdescribe/README.md

 ## How does this make it simpler?
 And how does this educate?

-Building one hypermedia format and getting others for free would make things a lot simpler right off the bat.
+Building one hypermedia format and getting others for free would make things a lot simpler by itself.
 The big benefit is that developers could build their entire API in HTML, which brings with it many benefits as I have outlined in [my post on using HTML](http://smizell.com/weblog/2014/html-hypermedia-api-decoupled-ui.html).

 As far as helping to educate, developers mostly understand the hypermedia aspects of HTML.
 Ask a developer to remove the links for forms from their HTML pages, and they will see the lost benefits for not including hypermedia.